Drizzr/MCG_segmentation/README.md

 - **Model Performance**:
   - The `ECGSegmenter (Small)` model achieved the best F1-score on clean data and competitive performance on noisy data, despite having significantly fewer parameters than `ECGSegmenter (XL)` and `DENS_ECG_segmenter`.
 This suggests it generalizes well for this dataset size and task, potentially due to its architectural design (multi-scale convolutions, residual blocks, attention) without overfitting as much as larger models.
   - The `DENS_ECG_segmenter` model's performance was lower than reported in its original paper.
 This is likely due to:
-    - **No explicit signal filtering**: The original paper might have used pre-filtered data.
+    - **No explicit signal filtering**: The original paper used pre-filtered data.
 This project intentionally trained on less processed signals.
     - **Aggressive noise augmentation**: The extensive noise added during training makes the task significantly harder but aims for greater robustness.
-The paper reports an F1 of 87% on unfiltered data, but their "unfiltered" might still be cleaner than the augmented data used here.
+The paper reports an F1 of 87% on unfiltered data, but their "unfiltered" might still be cleaner than the augmented data used here, since they didn't add any additional augmentation.
 - **Impact of Noise Augmentation**: All models showed a slight degradation in performance when evaluated on data with additional synthetic noise, which is expected.
 However, training with noise augmentation is crucial for real-world applicability where signals are rarely pristine.
 - **Computational Cost**: `ECGSegmenter (XL)` and `DENS_ECG_segmenter` are more computationally intensive due to their larger parameter counts. `ECGSegmenter (Small)` offers a good balance of performance and efficiency.
 - **Data Quality & Preprocessing**: The `preprocess_data.py` script is vital for generating the training data.
 The quality of annotations and the logic for handling gaps/overlaps in QTDB directly impact model performance.
 Manual exclusion of certain problematic files (e.g., those with only QRS labels if not handled carefully by preprocessing) was mentioned as a step, highlighting the importance of data curation.